Pierre Poujade: Political involvement

 In 1955, the UDCA was a strong political movement, with 400,000 members.
 Its adherents were encouraged to protest against taxes and withdraw their deposits from state-owned banks.
 The movement called for new Estates General to re-found the French political regime, and published the Fraternité Française newspaper.

 The UDCA secured 52 seats in the 1956 elections.
 "Experts said he might win six to eight seats", The Saturday Evening Post wrote.
 "A great many political leaders, including M. Faure two years ago, have promised to do something about [the tax system].
 If they had made good, Poujadism would never have been born".
 The youngest member of parliament, elected on a UDCA list, was Jean-Marie Le Pen, then leader of the youth branch of UDCA.
 Poujade was critical of the decolonization of Algeria, and of the European Defence Community.
 To justify his support for the Algerian War, Poujade declared in 1956 to Time Magazine:

 Big Wall Street syndicates found incredibly rich oil deposits in the Sahara, but instead of exploiting the discovery, they capped the wells and turned the Algerians against us...All this is a great diabolic scheme to dismember France.
 Already the Saar is gone, and soon the Italians will want Corsica...As for those who are against us, I need only say: let them go back to Jerusalem.
 We'll even be glad to pay their way."

 After the Fifth Republic was established in 1958 under Charles de Gaulle's presidency, Poujade and his party largely faded from view.

-Poujade ran for National Assembly again, but was defeated in 1962, after which he went on to found an organization that distributed Nazi political speeches and military songs.
+Poujade ran for National Assembly again, but was defeated in 1962, after which he went on to found an organisation that distributed Nazi political speeches and military songs.

 In 1965, Poujade supported Jean Lecanuet for president.

-In the 1981 and 1988 presidential elections, Poujade favored François Mitterrand, while in the 1995 election he voiced his support for Jacques Chirac.
+In the 1981 and 1988 presidential elections, Poujade favoured François Mitterrand, while in the 1995 election he voiced his support for Jacques Chirac.

 In 1984, Pierre Poujade was appointed to the Conseil économique et social by Mitterrand.
 Poujade used this position to promote biofuels.

 Poujade distanced himself from Le Pen and declared in 2002 that he would have preferred to break his own leg than to make him a deputy.